 To eliminate Php virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-It is extremely important to pay close attention when browsing the Internet, as well as downloading/installing/updating software.
-Every single email attachment should be analyzed with care.
-Files/links received from suspicious/unrecognizable email addresses and those that are irrelevant/do not concern you should never be opened.
-Moreover, it is advised to download software only from official sources, preferably using direct download links.
-Keeping installed applications/operating system up-to-date is also extremely important.
-Yet this should be achieved by using implemented functions or tools provided by the official developer only.
-Every user should know that cracking installed applications is illegal (software piracy is a cyber crime).
-Moreover, the risk of infections is extremely high.
-For this reason, you should never attempt to do so.
-Moreover, having a reputable anti-virus/anti-spyware suite installed and running is also extremely important, because such tools usually detect and eliminate infections before they mange to harm the system.
-The main reasons for computer infections are poor knowledge and reckless behavior - the key to its safety is caution.
+Pay close attention when browsing the Internet and downloading/installing/updating software.
+Study each attachment with care.
+Files/links received from suspicious/unrecognizable email addresses and those that are irrelevant or do not concern you should never be opened.
+Download software from official sources only, preferably using direct download links.
+Keep installed applications and operating systems up-to-date, however, use implemented functions or tools provided by the official developer only.
+Be aware that cracking installed applications is illegal (software piracy is a cyber crime).
+Furthermore, the risk of infections is extremely high.
+Therefore, never attempt to crack software.
+Have a reputable anti-virus/anti-spyware suite installed and running, since these tools detect and eliminate infections before they can harm the system.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+The key to safety is caution.
 If your computer is already infected with Php, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL firstname.lastname@example.org

 IN THE LETTER WRITE YOUR ID, YOUR ID 1E857D00

 IF YOU ARE NOT ANSWERED, WRITE TO EMAIL:email@example.com